 - Consider standard European options. - Denote the option value under BOPM using n time periods by f(n). - It is known that BOPM convergences at the rate of 1/n, consistent with Eq.
-(103) on p.
-758. - But the plots on p.
-288 (redrawn on next page) demonstrate that convergence to the true option value oscillates with n. - Extrapolation is inapplicable at this stage.
+(111) on p.
+791. - The plots on p.
+295 (redrawn on next page) show that convergence to the true option value oscillates with n. - Extrapolation is inapplicable at this stage.